 These ongoing expenses over the course of your life require significant savings to support.
-Unfortunately, these purchases and their ongoing expenses may instead quickly drain whatever was left of your windfall.
+Unfortunately, these purchases and their ongoing expenses may instead quickly drain your entire windfall.

-If financial independence or retirement is a priority for you, make sure your windfall is invested in a way to ensure your desired lifestyle is sustainable.
+If financial independence or retirement is a priority for you, make sure your windfall follows an investment plan that ensures your desired lifestyle is sustainable.

 When we talk with clients who have received money from an inheritance, we go through several goal planning exercises to make sure that there is a plan for the money to be invested, and spent, in a sustainable fashion.